 Here’s a great video on the subject:

 The same technique can be applied with flash cards.
 Write the curse words on the cards, bonus points if you use them in a sentence, and quiz yourself or have a friend quiz you.
 Put the English translation on the back side, as a sort of helpful hint if you get stuck.

 Actually, quite a bit.
 Right on par with English and Spanish speakers, and in my opinion, with much more force (I noted this earlier, but thought I’d re-emphasize.)
 On this note, it’s important to keep situational awareness top-of-mind when cursing in Korean.
 Avoid inadvertently offending someone by knowing what you are saying, the context in which the curse words are used, and what the intended reaction is.

 When practicing your Korean cursing, go over each words or phrases and repeat them out loud.
 If you don’t remember when or how to use a certain word, refer to the flash cards – a good reason to bring them with you as you travel and converse.
 Obviously you don’t want to just bust them out in the middle of a conversation, but having them in your back pocket can come in handy sometimes.

 Practice pronunciation, maybe use Google Translate or audio recordings to help with this..

 Why not take it a step further and actually learn how to speak Korean?
 It’s a beautiful language that is as engaging as it is exotic.
-Live Lingua’s immersive Korean lessons are the best way to become fluent in Korean and enhance that upcoming trip.
+Live Lingua’s immersive Korean lessons online are the best way to become fluent in Korean and enhance that upcoming trip.